I know…doesn’t it seem like Christmas just passed?

 You probably can hardly stand to think about lights and trees and ornaments and gifts anymore, let alone consider the coming Christmas and all its trappings.

 But, if you are one of the many people who received a depressing pile of post-Christmas bills in the mail during these past 6 weeks, I’d love to encourage you to think about next Christmas, and perhaps consider doing a couple of things starting now.

 (Mmmhhmmm.
 In February!)

 1. Start Saving

 My husband and I start saving for Christmas in January, and we continue that all throughout the year.
 We don’t go crazy at Christmas, so we don’t have to save a LOT each month.
-We just have $40 automatically sent to our Capital One Christmas Savings account* every month, and by the end of the year, we have a nice little pile of money saved for gifts.
+We just have $40 automatically sent to our Christmas savings account every month, and by the end of the year, we have a nice little pile of money saved for gifts.

 For many years, we didn’t operate this way, and I can tell you that the saving-ahead-of-time route is SO much less stressful…I really can’t recommend it enough!
 Even if you can only save $5 a week, that’s better than nothing.